nodesocket/node-dedup/README.md

 About
 ========

-*node-dedup* performs a poor mans deduplication on a directory recursively.
-It loop through starting at a base directory and constructs a *SHA256* hash for each file **(excluding .DS_Store files and node-dedup-db)**.
+**node-dedup** performs a poor mans deduplication on a directory recursively.
+It loops through starting at a base directory and constructs a *SHA256* hash for each file *(excluding .DS_Store files and node-dedup-db)*.
 It then sorts all the hashs, and if a hash exists more than once, it deletes the duplicates and creates a symbolic links in its place.

 Why
 ========